 1. If you cannot prove the transaction was valid

 To prove a transaction was valid you must have the receipt.
-Luckily Yoco stores all your receipts for you and includes transaction times, GPS locations and signatures.
+Luckily Yoco stores all your receipts for you in its POS system and includes transaction times, GPS locations and signatures.
 This is all used to protect you in the event of a fraudulent transaction.

 2. If the customer (The Grinch) used a defaced chip and PIN card